Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Matrix Multiply
 ===============

-The DSPLib contains one Matrix Multiply/GEMM (General Matrix Multiply) solution for AIE, AIE-ML and AIE-MLv2.
+The DSPLib contains one Matrix Multiply/GEMM (General Matrix Multiply) solution for AIE, AIE-ML, and AIE-MLv2.
 The GEMM has two input ports connected to two windows of data.
 The inputs are denoted as Matrix A (inA) and Matrix B (inB).
-Matrix A has a ``TP_DIM_A`` template parameter to describe the number of rows in Matrix A. The number of columns in Matrix A must be equal to the number of rows in Matrix.
-This is denoted with the ``TP_DIM_AB`` template parameter.
+Matrix A has a ``TP_DIM_A`` template parameter to describe the number of rows in Matrix A. The number of columns in Matrix A must be equal to the number of rows in Matrix B. This is denoted by the ``TP_DIM_AB`` template parameter.
 The number of columns in Matrix B is denoted by ``TP_DIM_B``.

 An output port connects to a window, where the data for the output matrix will be stored.
 The output matrix will have (``TP_DIM_A``) rows and (``TP_DIM_B``) columns.
 The data type of both input matrices can be configured, and the data type of the output is derived from the inputs.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::